OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 	   Is a record of consent provided to the person providing consent for personal information sharing as a receipt.

 * **OPT-OUT Consent**
 	An example of 3 types of consent currently defined.
-Opt-Out is implied consent mechanism onlie.
+Opt-Out is implied consent mechanism online that is used for an array of purpose specifications.

 * **Personal Information (PI)**
 	   See Personally Identifiable Information (PII) in ISO/IEC 29100:2011